 Regardless of what business you're in, vendors play a key role in the success of your business.
 Using the following vendor management best practices to build a mutually strong relationship with your vendors will strengthen your company's overall performance in the marketplace.

-Ignoring these sound vendor management principles will result in a dysfunctional relationship that will have the potential to negatively impact your business.
+Ignoring these sound vendor management principles could result in a dysfunctional relationship that could have the potential to impact your business negatively.